 The Capture One High Dynamic Range (or HDR for short) tool effectively maximizes the dynamic range of your images.
 It achieves this goal by retrieving as much information as possible from the darkest and brightest parts of the image.

 I consider the High Dynamic Range tool as a specialized Exposure correction tool.
 Where the Exposure slider of the Exposure tool affects all brightness levels equally, has the High Dynamic Range tool two separate sliders for the highlights and shadows respectively.

 You can find the High Dynamic Range tool on the Exposure tool tab.
-On this tab you will find other tools that are related to exposure.
-I will discuss them their respective blogs.
+On this tab, you will find other tools that are related to exposure.
+I will discuss their respective blogs.

 In the example above the After image has better detail in the brightest areas like the white on the boat in the center of the image.
-Also not how the water in the background is affected.
+Also, note how the water in the background is affected.

 You often need this highlight correction in high contrast images with very strong highlights.
 Note that it is not necessary to recover all blow-out areas.
 That would make the image too soft and dull.

 I suggest you experiment with the combination of both the Exposure and Highlight slider (lower one, raise the other and vice versa) and see what kind of results you can achieve.

 The HDR Shadow slider helps you to lighten up dark areas without the need to increase the Exposure slider from the Exposure tool.
 I noticed that I do not exclusively use it to recover clipped black areas but also for areas inside the visible range (above 0 (zero)) but are too dark to my taste compared to the overall image.

 The Before/After example above shows an obvious change in the shadow areas like the fisherman in the center.
 Note that the front of the boat (bottom left in image) is clearly affected by the Shadow adjustment.